 As an author you will at some point in time, wonder, what format is appropriate for your book, should you publish a print book or an eBook?
-An obvious question will be, are readers still preferring to read in print or on apps and are eBooks the way forward?
+An obvious question will be, do readers still prefer to read in print or on apps and are eBooks the way forward?

 Here is a short update on how print books are doing.

-The sale of hardcover books has dropped by 10% in the US, overall print sales volume has been growing at around 2% year on year.
+The sale of hardcover books has dropped by 10% in the US, and overall print sales volume has been growing at around 2% yearly.
 In a mature market like the US, a 2% growth is quite significant.
 This is with reference to books with a softcover.

 However, with eBooks, there are no reproduction/reprint costs and hence can be sold cheaply.
 There are benefits and drawbacks to both forms of books, hence the recommendation would be to take advantage and keep both revenue streams open and publish your book in both forms.
 For Digital books click here